openrelayxyz/plugeth-utils/documentation/_build/html/_sources/build.rst.txt

 PluGeth is an application built in three seperate repositories.

 * `PluGeth`_
-* `PluGethUtils`_
+* `PluGeth-Utils`_
-* `PluGethPlugins`_
+* `PluGeth-Plugins`_

-Once all three are cloned into their own directories you are ready to begin.
+For our purposed here you will only need to clone Plugeth and Plugeth-Plugins.
+Once you have them cloned you are ready to begin.
 First we need to build geth though the PluGeth project.
 Navigate to ``plugeth/cmd/geth`` and run:

 .. code-block:: shell